-Information and resources about factors in the decision to place a child in out-of-home care to ensure his or her safety, when an investigation finds the child has been seriously harmed or is at risk of harm.
-Resources include State and local examples.
+The following resources provide information about the decision to place a child in out-of-home care to ensure his or her safety when an investigation finds the child has been seriously harmed or is at risk of harm.

 The Child Placement Handbook: Research, Policy, and Practice